-Watch the opening credits very closely for an interesting take on a certain assassination that took place in Texas…
+Watch the opening credits very closely for an exciting take on a particular assassination in Texas.
+Maybe you’ve heard of it?

-Rorschach was one of the best characterizations for an antihero that I have seen or read about in forever.
+Rorschach was one of the best characterizations for an antihero I have seen or read about forever.
 Wow.
 I was sold on him from the start.
-Jackie Earle Haley nailed his incredibly disturbing personality.
-It has to be seen to be believed, in the context of the movie.
+Jackie Earle Haley nailed his alarming personality.
+However, you have to see it to believe it in the context of the movie.

 Silk Spectre II – her daughter Lori, played by Malin Akerman – seemed like such a bubblehead.
 She breaks up with her boyfriend Dr. Manhattan (Billy Crudup), goes straight to Nite Owl’s home (Patrick Wilson), and later on, they get it on.

 Ozymandias – the smartest man in the world – is played by one of the gorgeous people on the planet, Matthew Goode.
 He captured that debonair millionaire playboy archetype.
-But being that smart does have its consequences, of which seem shady to me.
-Totally fit the movie, though.
+But being that smart does have its consequences, which seem shady to me.
+Fit the movie, though.

 I would recommend seeing it for yourself.
 But be prepared to hate it, like everyone else.
 Maybe more “meh.”
-This is not an escapist film.
-You will leave the theater asking too many questions, and feeling that a lot of things that were happening could have happened (or could still happen!) if we let it.
+It’s not an escapist film.
+You will leave the theater asking too many questions and feeling that a lot of things that were happening could have happened (or could still happen!) if we let it.

 Are you ready to consume a creative writing podcast in 10 minutes or less?